mik-jozef/chalk/spec.md

 This specification is a ChalkDoc document.
 You can view the source [here](TODO).

 > TODO this specification isn't YET a ChalkDoc document, but it will be.
-> For now, markdown is a good approximation
+> For now, markdown is a good approximation.

 {{ToC}}